-Whether you’re a seasoned investing professional or just thinking about opening your first investment account, your ability to develop a consistently successful investment strategy is proportional to how well you understand and overcome some of the most common investing mistakes: unrealistic expectations, a lack of methodology, a lack of discipline, a lack of patience and a lack of money management.
+Whether you’re a seasoned investing professional or a beginner investor, your ability to develop a consistently successful investment strategy is proportional to how well you understand and overcome some of the most common investing mistakes: unrealistic expectations, a lack of methodology, a lack of discipline, a lack of patience and a lack of money management.
 These are the five fatal mistakes of investing.

 5 Common Investing Mistakes (and How to Avoid Them)

 Between you and me, nothing makes me angrier than those commercials that say something like: ”$5,000 properly positioned in natural gas can give you returns of over $40,000.”
 Advertisements like these are a disservice to the financial industry and can end up costing uneducated investors a lot more than $5,000.
 They are the prime culprit behind unrealistic expectations, our first fatal flaw.